Frequently Asked Questions

 -

-Yes!
-Physical therapy is an IRS-qualified medical expense, meaning you can use your Health Savings Account (HSA) or Flexible Spending Account (FSA) funds for your sessions.
-You’ll receive a simple receipt after each visit for your records.
+Yes.
+Physical therapy is an IRS-qualified medical expense, meaning you can use your Health Savings Account or Flexible Spending Account funds for your sessions.
+You'll receive a receipt after each visit for your records.